Trade Forex Trading

-This tutorial aims at providing the basic knowledge to beginner traders.
+This guide aims at providing the basic knowledge to beginner traders.
 The following basic concepts are covered in this tutorial.

 Introduction to Trading